tidbcloud/tisqleditor/packages/core/README.md

 cache.addEditor(editorId, editorInst)
 ```

-The extension installs the cur-sql and sql-parser extensions default, can use the methods default.
+The package installs the cur-sql and sql-parser extensions default, can use the following methods:

 ```ts
 const curSql = editorInst.getCurStatements()